The biggest style essence myths

 So, any of the types can look young for their age, and certain types (like Romantic and Ethereal, though you could argue others as well) may tend to look just as, or even younger than, Gamines and Ingenues.

 Of course, celebrities do have creative strategies for defying aging.
-But these are patterns I’ve witnessed in regard to real-life people, too.
+But these are patterns I’ve witnessed in regard to non-celebrities, too.

 Myth: I look really friendly and nice, so I probably don’t have Dramatic